LuisFernando656/Projeto01/README.md

 ### Projeto 01

-in this project i learning
+In this project i learning

 - HTML basics
 - CSS basics